The matrix taxonomy of finitely complete categories: Context sensitivity

-\begin{remark} We should point out a mistake in the statement/proof of Proposition~3.23 in~\cite{Hoefnagel2019a} (which is also Proposition~2.36 in~\cite{HoefnagelPhD}).
-That proposition claims that, for the matrix $M$ that determines the matrix class of Mal'tsev categories (Example~\ref{ExaA}), the category $(\mathsf{Inj}_{\{M\}}\mathbf{Rel}_3)^\mathsf{op}$ is a regular category --- however, $(\mathsf{Inj}_{\{M\}}\mathbf{Rel}_3)^\mathsf{op}$ is not a regular category.
-Note also that this is mistake is referenced in the concluding remarks section of~\cite{Hoefnagel2020a}. \end{remark}
+\begin{remark} We should point out a mistake in the statement/proof of Proposition~3.23 in~\cite{Hoefnagel2019a} (which is also Proposition~2.36 in~\cite{HoefnagelPhD}, and which is referenced in the concluding remarks section of~\cite{Hoefnagel2020a}).
+That proposition claims that, for the matrix $M$ that determines the matrix class of Mal'tsev categories (Example~\ref{ExaA}), the category $(\mathsf{Inj}_{\{M\}}\mathbf{Rel}_3)^\mathsf{op}$ is a regular category --- however, $(\mathsf{Inj}_{\{M\}}\mathbf{Rel}_3)^\mathsf{op}$ is not a regular category. \end{remark}

-We conclude with another example showing context-sensitivity of implications of matrix properties.
+Let us give another example showing context-sensitivity of implications of matrix properties.
 The Mal'tsev condition for `local-anticommutativity' given in~\cite{Hoefnagel2020c} is the Mal'tsev condition for direct decomposability of congruence classes~\cite{Duda1986} together with some identities linking some of the `inner' terms involved in the condition.
 This results in the syntactical refinement of the two Mal'tsev conditions being the same.
 The corresponding matrix class is the left one in the sixth row (from the top) of Figure~\ref{fig:4x6x2} which, as we can see on that figure, contains the third one in the twelfth row.
-As it follows from Remark~2.21 in~\cite{Hoefnagel2020c}, a Mal'tsev variety is locally anticommutative if and only if it is arithmetical.
+As it follows from Remark~2.25 in~\cite{Hoefnagel2020c}, a Mal'tsev variety is locally anticommutative if and only if it is arithmetical.
 This implies that, in the algebraic case, the matrix class appearing in the third place of the twelfth row of Figure~\ref{fig:4x6x2} (which is the same as the matrix class from Remark~\ref{RemB}) matches with the matrix class given by the arithmetical matrix (Example~\ref{ExaB}).
-In the left exact context, this is not the case as shown by Figure~\ref{fig:4x6x2}.
+In the finitely complete context, this is not the case as shown by Figure~\ref{fig:4x6x2}.

+We conclude by mentioning that, however implications of matrix properties are context sensitive in general, it is shown in~\cite{HoefnagelJacqmin2022} that the inclusion $\mathsf{mclex}\{N\}\subseteq \mathsf{mclex}\{M\}$, where $M$ is the Mal'tsev matrix and $N\in\M(n,m,k)$ is any matrix, is equivalent to the analogue inclusion in the algebraic context.
+Moreover, it is shown in~\cite{HoefnagelJacqminJanelidzeVanderWalt2022} that, if $N$ only contains $0$'s and $1$'s (i.e. $k=2$), this implication is further equivalent to $\mathsf{mclex}\{M'\}\nsubseteq \mathsf{mclex}\{N\}$ where $M'$ is the majority matrix of Example~\ref{ExaB}.